Star Fire (wrestler)

-Star Fire (born February 4, 1992) is a Mexican luchadora enmascarada, or masked professional wrestler.
-Star Fire's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Star Fire (born February 4, 1992) is a Mexican professional wrestler.
+Star Fire's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans.

 She is primarily known for her work for World Wonder Ring Stardom in Japan, where she is a former High Speed Champion, as well as a former member of the Oedo Tai stable.

 Professional wrestling career

-Star Fire started to fight with the CMLL and first appeared at Arena Mexico in 2007.
+Star Fire started to fight with the Consejo Mundial de Lucha Libre and first appeared at Arena Mexico in 2007.
 She fought there for two years.

 World Wonder Ring Stardom (2014–2015)

 On May 18, 2014, Star Fire had her debut match for World Wonder Ring Stardom teaming with Diosa Atenea in a losing effort against Io Shirai and Kairi Hojo.
 She won her first title, the High Speed Championship, by defeating Koguma on May 17, 2015.
 On July 27, Fire made her first successful defense of the High Speed Championship against Kris Wolf.
 She lost the title to Rosa Negra in her second defense on September 23.